MTHFR and methylation are involved in many different functions in the body, here is a list of some of the key functions of MTHFR

 It’s important not to stop any medications without talking to your doctor and in cases when you cannot stop a medication supplementing with active forms of folate maybe necessary.

-It’s important not to just treat MTHFR in isolation as there are many other genetic SNP’s that can cause issues, you can get a comprehensive genetic test done through Smart DNA or 23andme.
+It’s important not to just treat MTHFR in isolation as there are many other genetic SNP’s that can cause issues, you can get a comprehensive genetic test done through 23andme.

 It’s important to remember not just to treat the genetic SNP’s with specific protocols but to treat each individual person!